Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Methods

-Quantum algorithm of “single-pixel images” reconstruction is quite similar to the one described above, but there is no need for different trainable circuits.
-Another difference is that to produce an image at the output of the circuit, we need 4 more qubits (thus $2 ^ {(6 + 4)} = 1024 = 32 \cdot 32$), which are initially in state \ket{0}.
-So our ansatz from Fig. \ref{fig:ansatz} need to be expanded to 10 qubits.
-In the end of the circuit we measure the probabilities of qubit system to be in each possible state ($2^{10}$ numbers).
-This quantum network has $n_{qubits} \cdot (n_{layers} + 1)\ angles$ as trainable parameters.
+The quantum algorithm of “single-pixel images” reconstruction is quite similar to the one described above, but there is no need for different trainable circuits.
+Another difference is that to produce an image at the output of the circuit, we need 4 more qubits (thus $2 ^ {(6 + 4)} = 1024 = 32 \cdot 32$), which are initially in state \ket{0000}.
+So our ansatz from Fig. \ref{fig:ansatz} needs to be expanded to 10 qubits.
+At the end of the circuit, we measure the probabilities of the qubit system being in each possible state ($2^{10}$ numbers).
+The number of trainable parameters in this quantum network is as follows:

-Due to the long training time using quantum simulator, we decided to use a small part of the MNIST dataset (640 images of zeros and 640 ones) for the reconstruction problem.
+Due to the long training time using quantum simulator, we decided to use a small part of the MNIST and FashionMNIST datasets (640 images of the first and second classes for the training set and 128 of these classes for the test set) for the reconstruction problem.